-- If the items you are adding might have specific liability concerns or issues
+- If the items you are adding might have specific liability concerns or issues.

-Also be sure and ask what perils your backyard items are insured for.
+Also, be sure and ask what perils your backyard items are insured for.
 Some policies may not insure damage due to wind and hail, while others might.

 These become important factors in choosing the right home insurance when you've invested money into an outdoor living area or entertaining space.

-What Backyard Items Need Extra Liability Insurance?
+What Items Need Extra Liability Insurance?

-Here is a list of items that you should call your insurance company to discuss if you have them, or are thinking of adding to your home that may present liability issues:
+You should call your insurance company to discuss coverage options if you have any of the items on this list or are thinking of adding them to your home:

 - Swimming pool

-- Hot Tub
+- Hot tub

-- Outdoor Spas
+- Outdoor spas

-- Fire Pits
+- Fire pits

-- Outdoor Playgrounds
+- Outdoor playgrounds

-- Any other item that increases the risk of injury on your property.
+- Any other item that increases the risk of injury on your property

 - Locks on gates or hot tubs